IS THERE A SPECIAL PROGRAM FOR APPLICANTS WHO ALREADY HAVE A PHD?

 The Washington University of Health and Science MD Program lasts eleven semesters.
 This includes five semesters of Pre-Clinical Sciences and six semesters of Clinical Sciences, comprising clinical rotations completed in approved affiliated hospitals and facilities.

 USMLE STEP 1 & STEP 2

 WHEN DO STUDENTS TAKE THE USMLE STEPS 1 AND 2?

-The USMLE Step 1 is taken by students within four months of completing the Basic Sciences program.
+The USMLE Step 1 is taken by students within four months of completing the Pre-clinical Sciences program.
 Step 2 is taken towards the end of the clinical rotation program.

 ARE THE STUDENTS ELIGIBLE TO TAKE THE USMLE EXAMINATION?